freedomofpress/securedrop-builder/README.md

 using `make requirements` are kept up to date in latest `main` of those repositories.

-If new dependencies were added in the `build-requirements.txt` of that repo that are not in the FPF PyPI mirror (`./localwheels/` in this repository), then the maintainer needs to do the following (we are taking `securedrop-client` project as example):
+If new dependencies were added in the `build-requirements.txt` of that repo that are not in the `wheels` subdirectory for the package in this repository, then the maintainer needs to do the following (we are taking `securedrop-client` project as an example):

 ### 0. Enable the virtualenv